 6. London, United Kingdom

-London forms the backdrop of so many incredible movies and TV shows that it’s difficult to know where to start.
-Perhaps the most well-known London movie destination is Notting Hill, site of the eponymous movie starring Julia Roberts and Hugh Grant.
-This corner of the city also forms the backdrop for the two recent Paddington films.
 However, it’s the BBC TV adaptation Sherlock that has really attracted visitors to a number of iconic London sites.
 On the small screen, we see Sherlock snooping around Bloomsbury, leaping from buildings near the Bank of England, and even drinking tea at Buckingham Palace!
 A trip to London is sure to spark memories of so many incredible locations from the show.
+If you are planning to stay there for a couple of days, don’t forget to book your accommodation in London way in advance, they do get very pricier nearer the date.

 7. Various Locations, New Zealand